Super-entropic black hole with Immirzi hair: Black Hole Thermodynamics

 When studying black hole thermodynamics via the computation of the Euclidean action one has to pay particular attention to two problems: the first is that the action does not generally yield a well-posed variational principle and the second is that its on-shell value is usually infinite.
 The first issue can be solved with the inclusion of a GHY-like surface term \cite{Dyer2009}, proportional to the extrinsic curvature of the boundary and given by

 where ${}^{(3)}g$ is the determinant of the induced metric on the boundary $\partial\mathcal{M}$ and $K$ the trace of its extrinsic curvature.

+The non-minimal coupling between $\phi$ and the Ricci scalar in \eqref{Holst JF tor solved} is responsible for the discrepancy between \eqref{GHY term} and the usual GHY term, in which $\phi$ is absent.
+In this way, the variation of \eqref{GHY term} exactly cancels non vanishing boundary contributions arising from varying the first term of \eqref{Holst JF tor solved}.

 Note that the first order action \eqref{first order action} yields a well-posed variational principle without the need of additional boundary terms.
-However, the correct equivalent second order action, namely the one yielding an equivalent set of field equations via a well-posed variational principle, is not simply \eqref{Holst JF tor solved}, whose variation would give rise to unwanted non-vanishing boundary terms arising from the non-minimal coupling between $\phi$ and the Ricci scalar, but should be instead completed with the inclusion of \eqref{GHY term}.
+However, the correct equivalent second order action, namely the one yielding an equivalent set of field equations via a well-posed variational principle, is not simply \eqref{Holst JF tor solved}, whose variation would give rise to unwanted non-vanishing boundary terms arising from the $\phi\bar{R}$ term in the action, but should be instead completed with the inclusion of \eqref{GHY term}.

 We address the second issue via the counter-terms method \cite{Myers1999,Gegenberg2003} which consists in adding counter-terms to the action which are surface integrals depending on the induced metric on the boundary and, possibly, on the scalar fields of the theory.
 The method can also be applied without specifying the explicit expression of the counter-terms \cite{Martinez2004}.
-In this section we follow the latter approach, generalizing the treatment of \cite{Martinez2004} to the case of non minimal coupling.
+In this section we follow the latter approach, generalizing the treatment of \cite{Martinez2004} to the case of non-minimal coupling.
 The explicit covariant expression of the counter-terms will be nevertheless shown at end of this section.

 Let us first rewrite the Euclidean metric as

 where the new metric functions are related to the previous ones by

 The Euclidean version of action \eqref{Holst JF tor solved} can be written in Hamiltonian formalism as